Oracle INSTR Function - SQL Syntax Examples

 1

-instr(string, substring)
+instr(string, SUBSTRING)

 1

-instr(string, substring, start_position)
+instr(string, SUBSTRING, start_position)

 1

-instr(string, substring, start_position, occurrence)
+instr(string, SUBSTRING, start_position, occurrence)

 The Oracle INSTR function returns the position (an integer) within string of the first character in substring that was found while using the corresponding start_position and occurrence.